-Ross Ellenhorn – Hope, uncertainty, and the human need to feel held
+Dr Ross Ellenhorn – Hope, uncertainty, and the human need to feel held.

-In this episode, Jess speaks with Dr Ross Ellenhorn, a sociologist, psychotherapist and founder of Ellenhorn, a community based model supporting people through psychiatric and addiction challenges while staying rooted in their everyday lives.
-Ross is also the co-founder of Cardea, a psychedelic program that approaches healing through art, curiosity and human connection rather than clinical intervention.
+Dr Ross Ellenhorn is a sociologist, psychotherapist and founder of Ellenhorn, a community-based mental health model that supports people through psychiatric and addiction challenges while keeping them rooted in their everyday lives.
+He is also the co-founder of Cardea, a psychedelic healing program that approaches recovery through art, curiosity and human connection.
+His books include How We Change, Parasuicidality and Paradox, and Purple Crayons: The Art of Drawing a Life.

 • Why uncertainty can feel heavier than pain